-Final Discharge of a Prior Loan Due to Based on a Determination of Total and Permanent Disability
+Final Discharge of a Prior Loan Due to Total and Permanent Disability

-This subsection applies to a borrower whose loan(s) was discharged and who completed the 3-year conditional period, or the 3-year post-discharge monitoring period, as applicable, or who had a loan(s) discharged based on a U.S. Department of Veterans Affairs (VA) determination that the borrower is totally and permanently disabled.
+This subsection applies to borrowers whose loan(s) was discharged and completed the 3-year conditional period, or the 3-year post-discharge monitoring period, as applicable.

-A borrower who has received a discharge of a prior loan due to based on a final determination that the borrower is totally and permanently disabled must do all of the following to be eligible to receive a new Stafford or PLUS loan:
+A borrower who has received a discharge of a prior loan due to final determination that the borrower is totally and permanently disabled must do all of the following to be eligible to receive a new Stafford or PLUS loan:

-- Obtain a physician's statement certifying that the borrower may now engage in "substantial gainful activity."
-For these purposes, "substantial gainful activity" is defined as the ability to work and earn money [§682.201(a)(6)(i)] - Sign a statement acknowledging that any new loan the borrower receives may not be discharged due to the same or any disability existing at the time the new loan is made, unless the disabling condition substantially deteriorates to the extent that the definition of total and permanent disability is met. [§682.201 (a)(6)(ii)]
+Obtain a physician's statement certifying that the borrower may now engage in "substantial gainful activity."
+For these purposes, "substantial gainful activity" is defined as the ability to work and earn money [§682.201(a)(6)(i)]